 Generally, this will correct a simple interruption.
-If it doesn’t solve your problem, call 765-973-7200, option 5.
+If it doesn’t solve your problem, call 765-973-7200 and follow the prompts.
 There is someone there to answer your call 24-hours a day, 7-days a week.
 If you try to call to report an outage and our line is busy, please keep trying.
 Don’t assume your neighbors have already called in… they may not call us because they think you will.
 Give your name, address and telephone number and, to the best of your ability, describe the problem.
 For example, a fallen tree across a wire, or a flash at the transformer.
 If you have additional information, please pass it along.

 Questions & Answers

 Why do I have trouble getting a call through to your office?show more